jwoehr/qisjob/README.md

   --figure_basename FIGURE_BASENAME
                         basename including path (if any) for figure output, default='figout', backend name, figure type, and timestamp will be appended
-  --qasm                Print qasm file to stdout before running job --qc QC               Indicate circuit name of python-coded QuantumCircuit --status              Print status of chosen --backend to stdout (default all backends) of --api_provider (default IBMQ) and exit 0
+  --qasm                Print qasm file to stdout before running job --qc QC               Indicate variable name of Python-coded QuantumCircuit --status              Print status of chosen --backend to stdout (default all backends) of --api_provider (default IBMQ) and exit 0
   --token TOKEN         Use this token
   --url URL             Use this url